cm-hiraya-shingo/PhotoEditingExtentionSample/README.md

 # PhotoEditingExtentionSample
-Photo Editing Extention Sample Project
+This is Photo Editing Extention Sample Project